-Being cooped up in a hotel for 2 weeks doesn't sound much like a holiday, but for those desperate to get back to their life in Thailand, this is the only way (as of the time of writing).
+Being cooped up in a hotel for a week or more doesn't sound much like a holiday, but for those desperate to get back to their life in Thailand, this is the only way (as of the time of writing).

 It's not all bad, though.
 Yes, it's an expense you can do without, but consider that many countries around the world are either in lockdown or have local restrictions in movement.